trychlos/pwix-accounts-ui/README.md

         Trace user-related events trigerring and handling.

-    A function can be provided by the application for this parm.
-The function will be called without argument and MUST return a suitable value.

     Defaults to `AC_VERBOSE_NONE`.

+A function can be provided by the application for each of these parameters.
+The function will be called without argument and must return a suitable value.

 Please note that `AccountsUI.configure()` method should be called in the same terms both in client and server sides.